CHTC/chtc-website-source/file-avail-largedata.md

 Files in `/staging` are not backed up and `/staging` should not be used as a general purpose file storage service.
-As with all CHTC file spaces, data should be removed from `/staging` **AS SOON AS IT IS NO LONGER NEEDED FOR ACTIVELY-RUNNING JOBS**.
+As with all CHTC file spaces, data should be removed from `/staging` as soon as it is no longer needed for actively-running jobs.
 Even if it will be used in the future, your data should be deleted and copied back at a later date.
 Files can be taken off of `/staging` using similar mechanisms as uploaded files (as above).